AI Automation/Legal

 How Would Syntora Approach This?

-The architecture would involve designing and implementing a secure document intake pipeline within your firm's own AWS account.
-Incoming documents from sources like email or client uploads would be routed to AWS S3 storage.
-An AWS Lambda function would automatically trigger, using an OCR service to convert scanned PDFs into machine-readable text.
-Syntora has built similar document processing pipelines using Claude API for financial documents, and the same pattern applies to legal documents.
+The technical architecture for a document processing pipeline would be implemented securely within your firm's own AWS account.
+Incoming documents and data, whether from 1,000+ daily emails (wage confirmations, court orders, docket updates), E-Courts SOAP API filings, or client uploads, would be routed to AWS S3 storage.
+An event-driven workflow, often initiated by an AWS Lambda function, would handle OCR conversion for scanned PDFs, transforming them into machine-readable text.
+We've built similar document processing pipelines using Claude API for financial documents, and the same technical pattern applies directly to legal documents, including contract review and matter intake.

-Once text is extracted, the Claude API would be configured to perform document classification into your firm’s predefined matter types (e.g., 'Pleading', 'Discovery Request', 'Client Correspondence').
-It would also extract key information such as case numbers, party names, and deadlines, and identify patterns indicating privileged communication.
-All AI decisions and confidence scores would be logged to a Supabase database to establish a complete audit trail.
+Following text extraction, the Claude API would be configured to perform advanced document classification into your firm's predefined matter types (e.g., 'Pleading', 'Motion', 'Discovery Request', 'Client Correspondence').
+It would extract key entities such as case numbers, party names, and deadlines, and flag non-standard clauses in contracts by comparing them against your firm's clause library.
+Critical for compliance, every AI decision, including its confidence score, would be logged to a Supabase database, establishing a complete and immutable audit trail.

-A typical engagement for a system of this complexity, from discovery through deployment, usually spans 8-12 weeks.
-Key client deliverables would include a detailed architectural blueprint, the deployed cloud infrastructure and application code, and comprehensive documentation for ongoing operations.
-Your firm would be expected to provide access to relevant stakeholders for workflow analysis, sample documents, and API access for integration with existing systems.
+A typical engagement for a system of this complexity, encompassing discovery, custom architecture design, development, and deployment, usually spans 8-12 weeks.
+Key client deliverables would include a detailed architectural blueprint, the fully deployed cloud infrastructure and application code (with full ownership transfer), and comprehensive operational documentation.
+Your firm's collaboration is essential, requiring access to relevant stakeholders for workflow analysis, representative sample documents, and API credentials for integration with existing case management and filing systems.

 Review 1,000 Pages in 5 Minutes